tig-foundation/tig-monorepo/tig-algorithms/advances/evidence_template.md

 ## SECTION 1: DESCRIPTION OF YOUR ALGORITHMIC METHOD

-*IT IS IMPORTANT THAT THIS SECTION IS COMPLETED TO FULLY DESCRIBE THE METHOD THAT YOU WISH TO BE ASSESSED TOGETHER WITH ANY OTHER INNOVATIVE METHODS EMBODIED IN THE IMPLEMENTATION IN WHICH YOUR SELECTED METHOD IS EMBODIED BECAUSE THIS WILL DEFINE THE SUBJECT MATTER OF THE ASSIGNMENT THAT YOU ARE REQUIRED TO EXECUTE.*
+*IT IS IMPORTANT THAT THIS SECTION IS COMPLETED TO FULLY DESCRIBE THE METHOD THAT YOU WISH TO BE ASSESSED TOGETHER WITH ANY OTHER INNOVATIVE METHODS EMBODIED IN THE IMPLEMENTATION IN WHICH YOUR SELECTED METHOD IS EMBODIED.*

 PLEASE IDENTIFY WHICH TIG CHALLENGE THE METHOD ADDRESSES.

-> YOUR RESPONSE HERE (options are satisfiability, vehicle_routing, knapsack, vector_search, or hypergraph)
+> YOUR RESPONSE HERE

 PLEASE DESCRIBE THE METHOD THAT YOU HAVE SELECTED FOR ASSESSMENT.